kormang/kormang.github.io/_posts/2024-09-18-functions-objects-and-data.md

 The three categories are:

 1. **Behavior Objects**: Essentially functions or groups of functions.
 They are ideally immutable, but even if they have mutable state, it should be hidden and obscured, much like the internal state of a closure.
 They can be parameterized with data and other behaviors that influence the instantiated object's behavior, and this data and behavior can be saved as local immutable state within the object or closure.
+(More about that in [in this post]({% post_url 2024-09-06-parameterizing-code-with-behavior %}))

 2. **Data Objects**: Similar to `struct`s in C, but they can also have methods like `toString`, `equals`, etc. They are usually treated as immutable values.
 A good example of this pattern is data classes in Kotlin.